zaxor0/zwerchhau/README.md

   - Additional damage (+1 HP) for sharp-edged great weapons

 ### Defensive Fighting
-Defensive Fighting occurs in place of an opposed roll.
-Opponents land hits only on 6s and additional opponents gain bonuses to hit.
-Players should consider this choice when they need to perform the following:

-- Keep enemies at bay
-- Parry incoming attacks
-- Avoid being encircled
-- Regain footing after being knock down, lose 1 CON

-#### Actions for opponents
-- Hit the defensive fighter only on a 6
-- Do not gain damage bonuses if alone
-- For each additional opponent attacking, each attacker gains a +1 to their roll with a maximum of +3.
-- If there are 3 or more opponents attacking the defensive fighter, they deal +1 CON damage each.
+Defensive Fighting means focusing on parries without ripostes, and attempting to regaining footing when prone from melee.
+  - Gain +1 to your roll if you have a shield, meaning roll under your ability score + 1
+  - If you are prone due to melee, you gain a + 1 to your opposed check.
+If you win the opposed check you can stand up.
+  - A difference of 5 or greater allows for a **Riposte**, a free follow up attack for half damage.
+Not applicable while prone due to melee.

 ### Dodge
 On a succesful dodge roll a player suffers no damage from a single attack.
-Ideally used in 1 on 1 scenarios, otherwise defensive fighting is recommended.

-- If there is more than 1 opponent, a player must declare who they are dodging, if there is more than 1 opponent.
-- If they succeed on a 5 or 6, they may attempt to escape if there is a viable route to retreat.
-- On a success and for each additional opponent, they must expend 1 CON to continue dodging with a maximum of 3 CON.
-- If there are multiple opponents, and the player cannot expend Constitution, opponents land hits on 5s and 6s.
+Dodging provides better defense than defensive fighting, with a +2; however, players do not gain the possibility to make a riposte.

 Those performing spellcasting are considering taking a dodge action in case they are attacked.
 If an opponent attacks them and the lose the opposed check (dex) the spell fails.